Spring 2026: Best Outdoor Living Upgrades for Sacramento Homeowners

 Shade Comes First

 Sacramento patios without shade often sit unused from June through September.
-Before choosing furniture or tile, decide how the space will block western sun: trees, patio covers, pergolas, awnings, shade sails, or roof attached structures.
+Before choosing furniture or tile, decide how the space will block western sun: trees, patio covers, pergolas, awnings, shade sails, or roof-attached structures.

 For cost planning, compare patio cover and pergola costs.